Magic Quadrant for Enterprise Content Management

-The core components of an ECM suite are as follows:
+The core components of an ECM suite are:

-- Document management core capabilities include check-in/check-out, version control, security and library services for business documents.
-Advanced capabilities such as compound document support and content replication score more highly than do basic library services.
+- Document management.
+Core capabilities include check-in/check-out, version control, security and library services for business documents.
+Advanced capabilities include compound document support and content replication.

-- Image-processing applications for capturing, transforming and managing images of paper documents.
-For this component we require a vendor to offer two things: (1) document capture (scanning hardware and software, optical and intelligent character recognition technologies, and form-processing technology) performed either using native capabilities or through a formal partnership with a third-party solution provider such as KnowledgeLake, Kofax, EMC (Captiva) or IBM (Datacap); (2) the ability to store images of scanned documents in the repository as "just another" content type in a folder, and to route them through an electronic process.
-Extra credit is given for vertical or horizontal solutions delivered directly or through partners.
+- Image-processing applications.
+These applications enable users to capture, transform and manage images of paper documents.
+We require a vendor to offer: (1) document capture (scanning hardware and software, optical and intelligent character recognition technologies, and form-processing technology) using native capabilities or a formal partnership with a third-party solution provider, such as KnowledgeLake, Kofax, EMC (Captiva) or IBM (Datacap); and (2) the ability to store images of scanned documents in the repository as "just another" content type in a folder, and to route them through an electronic process.

-- Workflow/business process management (BPM) for supporting business processes, routing content, assigning work tasks and states, and creating audit trails.
+- Workflow/business process management (BPM).
+This refers to supporting business processes, routing content, assigning work tasks and states, and creating audit trails.
 The minimum requirement is simple document review and approval workflow.
-Higher scores are given to vendors with graphical process builders, and both serial and parallel routing.
-Many vendors are drawing on stronger process capabilities to deliver frameworks or templates as composite content applications (CCAs).
+More advanced functionality includes graphical process builders, and serial and parallel routing.

-- Records management for long-term retention of content through automation and policies, ensuring legal, regulatory and industry compliance.
-The minimum requirement is an ability to enforce retention of critical business documents, based on a records retention schedule.
-Higher ratings are given for certified compliance with standards such as the Department of Defense (DoD) Directive 5015.2-STD, The National Archives (TNA), the Victorian Electronic Records Strategy (VERS) and Model Requirements for the Management of Electronic Records (MoReq2).
+- Records management.
+This allows for long-term retention of content through automation and policies, ensuring legal, regulatory and industry compliance.
+The minimum requirement is for the software to enforce retention of critical business documents, based on a records retention schedule.
+Desired capabilities include certified compliance with standards such as the Department of Defense (DoD) Directive 5015.2-STD, The National Archives (TNA), the Victorian Electronic Records Strategy (VERS) and Model Requirements for the Management of Electronic Records (MoReq2).

-- Extended components can include one or more of the following: digital asset management (DAM), document composition, e-forms, search, content and analytics, email and information archiving, email management and packaged application integration.
+- Extended components.
+These can include one or more of the following: digital asset management, document composition, e-forms, search, content and analytics, email and information archiving, email management, and packaged application integration.